 Is it safe to remove hair on tattoos is an interesting and topical question and one I hadn’t considered before a friend asked me recently, as I don’t have any.
 With so many people getting tattoos these days it is certainly something which merited further investigation.
 This is what I found out ….

+Will removing body hair affect my tattoos?
 The quick answer is, no it won’t affect your tattoos if you remove hair that grows through them, provided you have given them time to fully heal first.
 Once they have then there will be no problems provided you do as recommended below.

 Obviously, if you have spent a fortune, gone through the discomfort and perhaps given up lots of time in getting a tattoo on your body, the last thing you want is body hair covering it up.
 You don’t want it obscured by hair, you want it visible for everyone to see clearly otherwise why have it!